If the equations are not displayed correctly, please use the desktop view

 - For the ‘n’ nodes (including reference node) there will be ‘n-1’ independent nodal voltage equations

-- Solving all the equations will grant us the node voltages value
+- Solving all the equations will grant us the nodal voltages value

 - The number of nodes (except non-reference nodes) is equal to the number of the nodal voltage equation we can get.